 Chop and mash the garlic.
 Keep your oven on, at 350 degrees.
 You will need it for the final potato dish.

-Once the potatoes are cooked enough to pierce with a fork, drain them and mix in 2 tablespoons bacon grease, 4 tablespoons butter, Sea Salt and the rosemary.
+Once the potatoes are cooked enough to pierce with a fork, drain them and mix in 2 tablespoons bacon grease, the roasted garlic, 4 tablespoons butter, Sea Salt and the rosemary.

 Mash with a fork if you don’t have a potato masher on board (which I don’t.)
 Add the cup of Half and Half and beaten egg. (you can omit the egg and it won’t ruin the meal.
 It just helps bind the ingredients to pop nicely out of a Springform pan.)